Dragon Ball Z: Ultimate Battle 22: Development and release

-Dragon Ball Z: Ultimate Battle 22 was first announced early in 1995 under the working title Dragon Ball Z: Super Butoden PlayStation Version.
-Ultimate Battle 22 shares the same character sprites as with another fighting game developed by Tose for the Sega Saturn called Dragon Ball Z: Shin Butōden, which is regarded to be the better between the two games but never received a western release.
-The title was first released by Bandai in Japan on 28 July 1995 and later in Europe in July 1996.
+Dragon Ball Z: Ultimate Battle 22 was first announced early in 1995 under the working title Dragon Ball Z: Super Butōden PlayStation Version dropping the Butōden title.
+Ultimate Battle 22 shares the same character sprites and roster with another fighting game developed by Tose for the Sega Saturn called Dragon Ball Z: Shin Butōden, which was released months later in November 1995 and is regarded to be the better between the two games but never received a western release.
+The title was first released by Bandai in Japan on 28 July 1995 and later in Europe in select territories in July 1996.
 Prior to launch, an album was published exclusively in Japan by Forte Music Entertainment on 21 July 1995, featuring arranged songs scored by composer Kenji Yamamoto as well as a vocal duet of the closing theme by Hironobu Kageyama and Kuko.
 The initial Japanese release included a paper for the special "Special Data Memory Card" gift campaign "Dragon Suzuki", which was distributed to 200 people via lottery.
 It was re-released by Bandai in Japan as a budget title on 6 December 1996.
+Bandai Europe reissued the title in Europe on 4 October 2002 with Infogrames handling distribution.
+This was the first release of the game in most European territories.
+The game was also released in Australia on 14 March 2003.
 When the game was officially released in North America by Infogrames on 25 March 2003, no English dub track was produced and the pre-battle cutscenes were removed.

+Music

+Dragon Ball Z: Ultimate Battle 22 Game Music Birth Compilation (ドラゴンボールZ アルティメイトバトル22 ゲームミューヅック 誕生編, Doragon Bōru Zetto Arutimeito Batoru Towintetzū Gēmu Myūjikku Tanjō-hen) is the licensed soundtrack of the video game.
+It was released by Forte Music Entertainment on July 21, 1995.

+This album features arranged versions of the game's music, composed by video game composer Kenji Yamamoto, as well as a vocal duet of the game's closing theme, Eien no Yakusoku, by Hironobu Kageyama and Kuko.